muratk3n/thirdwave/en/README.md

 ---

-Rep senators did not want the politicking trouble, vote on evidence wld cause a convict.
+Rep senators did not want the politicking trouble.. vote on evidence wld cause a convict.
 Now the spin can favor DJT

 "Donald Trump cleared by US Senate of inciting Capitol riots"